Private, In-Home Tutoring in Algona, Iowa

-SchoolTutoring Academy’s tutoring programs for Algona students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Algona, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Algona Community School District is home to approximately 1,200 students in five schools.
 The district has employed over 107 teachers—half of which hold a Master’s degree or beyond.
 The district uses the Iowa Core Curriculum as the basis for instruction.
 One goal of the curriculum is to develop 21st century skills such as critical thinking, broad literacy skills, collaboration, and communication.
 The district also offers award-winning vocational programs in healthcare, auto technologies, video broadcast productions, industrial technology, agricultural education, business education, and family and consumer sciences.

 We currently cover the following Algona-area school district: Algona Community School District.

 Educating Our Parents: Understanding the Algona District Curriculum

 The Language Arts curriculum is focused on developing essential skills in four core areas: reading, word study, oral language, and writing.
 This sequential program builds upon basic principles within these core areas throughout advancing grade levels.
 Students’ comprehension and fluency abilities are strengthened through a rigorous reading program.
 Word study focuses on developing students phonic and spelling skills.
 Writing proficiency is measured by grammar usage, sentence mechanics, and appropriate use of varied styles.